Freedomland (novel): Plot summary

 Ben Haus brings in Karen Collucci and the Friends of Kent (an organization that searches for missing children) to speak to Brenda and organize a search party for Cody.
 They figure the most likely place to search would be an abandoned, overgrown mental hospital not too far from where the carjacking occurred.
 Understanding that the Friends of Kent have a hidden agenda, Jesse sticks close to Brenda and Elaine during the search.
 Lorenzo has an asthma attack and ends up in the hospital.
 After he is gone, the group arrives at a building where a child's body had been found years earlier.
 There, Brenda hears a child crying, and confesses to knowing where Cody is.

-Days before, when Brenda had gone downstairs to meet her boyfriend Billy, she came back up and found Cody dead of a Benadryl overdose.
-She panicked and ran away, until she finally called Billy and told him what happened.
+Days before, when Brenda had gone downstairs to meet her boyfriend Billy, she came back up and found Cody dead of a Benadryl overdose; she’d previously given it to him so he would sleep while she was with Billy.
+Brenda panicked and ran away, until she finally called Billy and told him what happened.
 He went over and took Cody to Freedomtown and buried him in front of the Chicago Fire exhibit, as per a written request from Brenda.
 When Brenda returned, Cody was gone and the spot was cleaned up.
 Then, while sitting next to the railroad and only half thinking about it, she jams her hands into the ground (causing her injuries) and makes her way to the hospital on foot.

 As the story comes out, Dempsey residents are outraged, and Lorenzo feels a protest riot is in the air.
 That night, the feeling subsides when a man dies in an elevator accident.
 The next day, local leaders plan a march to demonstrate against the unfair treatment they received during the carjacking-kidnapping story.
 They march into Gannon with a police escort, and then back into Dempsey.
 At the end of the march, a fight breaks out and another resident is killed.